koneb71/researchLib/README.md

 # research lib
-This app will be submitted to MSU-IIT: College of Computer Studies department
+This app will be submitted to MSU-IIT: College of Computer Studies - Computer Science department

 ### Setup